fenghuolun7/learning_note/CPlusPlusBasicSyntax/C++11/SmartPointer/shared_ptr/share_ptr.md

 ## Will reset() affect other shared objects pointing to the same object ?

 NO, it only affect the managed object.
-See QA_1.cpp as an example.
+See reset.cpp as an example.

 ## Can shared_ptr work with std::ref() ?
+YES, it can, see QA_2 for a example.